usnistgov/pyPRISM/README.md

 Quick Install
 =============
-Install pyPRISM with all basic dependences via conda or pip.
+The commands below shoul install pyPRISM with all basic dependences via conda or pip.
 These commands should be platform agnostic and work for Unix, OSX, and Windows *if* you have Anaconda or pip correctly installed.
 For full installation instructions please see the documentation.